Vanga

 The family Vangidae (from vanga, Malagasy for the hook-billed vanga, Vanga curvirostris) comprises a group of often shrike-like medium-sized birds distributed from Asia to Africa, including the vangas of Madagascar to which the family owes its name.
 Many species in this family were previously classified elsewhere in other families.
 Recent molecular techniques made it possible to assign these species to Vangidae, thereby solving several taxonomic enigmas.
+The family contains 40 species divided into 21 genera.

 Taxonomy

 In addition to the small set of Malagasy species traditionally called the vangas, Vangidae includes some Asian groups: the woodshrikes (Tephrodornis), flycatcher-shrikes (Hemipus) and philentomas.

 Vangidae belongs to a clade of corvid birds that also includes bushshrikes (Malaconotidae), ioras (Aegithinidae) and the Australian butcherbirds, magpies and currawongs (Cracticidae) and woodswallows (Artamidae), which has been defined as the superfamily Malaconotoidea.
 They seem closely related to some enigmatic African groups: the helmetshrikes (Prionops) and the shrike-flycatchers (Bias and Megabyas).

 On Madagascar, vangas were traditionally believed to be a small family of shrike-like birds.
 Recent research suggests that several Madagascan taxa most similar in appearance and habits (and formerly considered to be) Old World warblers, Old World flycatchers or Old World babblers may be vangas.
 Yamagishi et al. found in 2001 that Newtonia appeared to belong with the vangas rather than the warblers and also that Tylas was a vanga and not a bulbul.
 It also appears that Ward's flycatcher and Crossley's babbler belong with the vangas.

+The phylogenetic relationships between the genera are shown below.
+The cladogram is based on a study by Sushma Reddy and collaborators that was published in 2012.
+The species in the subfamily Vanginae are endemic to Madagascar.